-Back in September, Her Campus brought you a list of the 12 best college a cappella groups in the country, but with so much amazing musical talent at universities across the United States, it was hard to pick just 12!
-We decided to share a few more of our favorite scholarly songsters with all of you, so you can add some more tracks to your iTunes and get a little dose of vocal awesomeness while Glee is on hiatus.
+Her Campus already brought you a list of the 12 best college a cappella groups in the country, but with so much amazing musical talent at universities across the United States, it was hard to pick just 12!
+We decided to share a few more of our favorite scholarly songsters with all of you, so you can add some more tracks to your iTunes.
 These talented groups will make you laugh, they’ll make you cry, they’ll make you sing along in the mirror with a hairbrush while your roommate is gone… and basically, you’ll fall in love with each and every one of them.

 The SoCal VoCals (University of Southern California)